Yanmingg/IT/README.md

 Version 1.0 - Added the relationship between class User and EmailSender, and tested
 Version 1.0 - Allowed users to send more than one email at the same time
 Version 1.0 - Fixed the bug of sending email form an user
+Version 1.0 - Upload a springBoots structure
+Version 1.0 - Rewrite the springBoots structure

+# Version control Policy
+1. Our team employs a version-control policy to ensure the accuracy and integrity of all documentation.
+2. All out of date documentation is removed from the current folder and archived.
+3. The version control helps the team to understand each other's work well.

 # Contributing
 The UI interface is written by Ling Huang and Jinjie Ding.